keptn/tutorials/site/tutorials/keptn-in-a-box-06.md

 ## Welcome
 Duration: 2:00

-In this turorial you'll learn how to run and customize [Keptn-in-a-Box](https://github.com/keptn-sandbox/keptn-in-a-box).
+In this tutorial you'll learn how to run and customize [Keptn-in-a-Box](https://github.com/keptn-sandbox/keptn-in-a-box).
 Keptn-In-A-Box is a Bash script that will convert a plain Ubuntu machine in a Single Node Kubernetes Cluster with Keptn installed and configured (among other cool features which will set sail for your autonomous cloud journey).
 The script is programmed in a modular way so you can select the 🧩 **installationBundle** that better suits your needs.

 *Keptn-in-a-Box is a 🚀 rocket launcher for enabling tutorials or workshops in an easy, fast and ressource efficient way.*